Upper and Lower Bounds for the Linear Ordering Principle: Abstract

 \section{Abstract}

-Korten and Pitassi (FOCS, 2024) defined a new\footnote{ Note that this notation had been used in the past \cite{Sch83} for a very different class, which has been apparently forgotten after that.} complexity class $\LtP$ as the polynomial-time Turing closure of the Linear Ordering Principle.
+Korten and Pitassi (FOCS, 2024) defined a new\footnote{ Note that this notation had been used in the past \cite{Sch83} for a very different class, which has been apparently forgotten after that.} complexity class $\LtP$ as the polynomial-time Turing closure of the Linear Ordering Principle (a total function extending finding the minimum of an order \cite{CK98} to the case where the order is not linear).
 They put it between $\MA$ (Merlin--Arthur protocols) and $\StP$ (the second symmetric level of the polynomial hierarchy).

 In this paper we sandwich $\LtP$ between $\P^\prMA$ and $\P^\prSBP$.
 (The oracles here are promise problems, and $\SBP$ is the only known class between $\MA$ and $\AM$.)
 The containment in $\P^\prSBP$ is proved via an iterative process that uses a $\prSBP$ oracle to estimate the average order rank of a subset and find the minimum of a linear order.